 This is a permanent visa for older parents of settled Australian citizens, permanent residents or eligible New Zealand citizens.
-One applicant must meet the age criteria for Aged Pension in Australia.

 Read our general information and document checklists in relation to these visa categories below.
 Contact us directly for specific advice.